beviu/cr18-project/presentation/presentation.typ

 == Experiment

-- _Sender_ machine sends packets as fast as possible to _receiver_ machine using `pktgen` (Linux kernel module).
+- _Sender_ machine sends packets as fast as possible to _receiver_ machine using Pktgen-DPDK.
-- Measure the number of packets received per second.
+- Measure the maximum number of packets received per second.
 - Vary the number of *cores* and *packet size*.

 #align(